d2i-23/Spacey3D/README.md

 # Spacey3D

 This repository contains the code for Spacey3D using JavaFX.
 Program is still in early development.
-Major changes are expected to come.
+I have plans to make more changes in the future, so thank you for testing it out!!

 ## Purpose